 The Middle East remains one of the most volatile regions in the world.
 Now more than ever, the importance of understanding the public opinion of Arab societies is of absolute necessity, especially after the start of the Arab revolts, and the subsequent volatility that ensured.
 Empirical public opinion data remains scarce, and unreliable.
 The Middle East Public Opinion Project (MEPOP), is a University of Washington Bothell-based project that aims at designing and implanting empirical studies.
 The data is meant to serve as a reliable scientific public opinion data from the Middle East.
 Currently, data is being collected on a project-by-project basis, pending funding for these projects.

 The inaugural project was implemented in the West Bank, Palestine, to measure Palestinian society’s opinions on the Oslo Accords.
 This first study conducted by MEPOP was in the West Bank in the summer of 2013.
-An orginal survey that investigates the opinions of Palestinians in relation to the Oslo Accords twenty years after it was signed.
+An original survey that investigates the opinions of Palestinians in relation to the Oslo Accords twenty years after it was signed.

 Twenty Years After Olso: The Palestinian Public Opinion and Attitudes Project